 Teaming up with an asset-based lender might let you fund your business’s next phase of growth—by using the investments you’ve already made.
 Easy peasy.

-Many traditional lenders would require you to sign a personal guarantee or put up collateral—like a family home—to guarantee repayment in the event of a default.
-Because asset-based loans use specific assets on your balance sheet as collateral, they’ll typically pose less of a personal risk.
+Many traditional lenders would require you to sign a personal guarantee or put up collateral, like a family home, to guarantee repayment in the event of a default.
+Because asset-based lenders primarily use specific assets on your business’s balance sheet as collateral, they’ll typically pose less of a personal risk.

 Here are the five core asset types that lenders typically look for:

-If you’re a service-based business who invoice customers, any receivables due within a 30- to 90-day window can be eligible as collateral for an asset-based loan.
-In this case, the size of that asset-based loan your business qualifies for would be proportional to your receivables outstanding—so the more you’re invoicing, the more you’d be able to borrow.
+If you’re a service-based business that invoices customers, any receivables due within a 30- to 90-day window can be eligible as collateral for an asset-based loan.
+In this case, the size of the loan your business qualifies for is proportional to your receivables outstanding—the more you’re invoicing, and the greater the value of your invoices, the more you’d be able to borrow.

 If you operate a manufacturing, wholesale, or even retail business, chances are you’ve got a stockpile of product inventory on hand.
-That inventory could be saved for a rainy day, waiting to be sold or even transported—but for now, it counts as an asset on your balance sheet—and potentially valuable for an asset-based lender.
+That inventory could be saved for a rainy day, waiting to be sold or even transported.
+But for now, it counts as an asset on your balance sheet—and potentially valuable for asset-based lending.

 Asset-based lenders can appraise that inventory to determine its resale value, and that value can be used as collateral to help you secure an asset-based loan.

 If you take out an asset-based loan, that inventory is yours to work with however you want, as long as you make your loan payments on time.
 But if you fail to make payments or default on your loan, your asset-based lender would have the right to repossess that inventory (or other inventory of similar value) as repayment for your debt.